About Delaware County

 - In-person record requests can be made at the Clerk of Court's office during regular business hours, Monday through Friday, 8:00 AM to 4:30 PM.

-Iowa transitioned to a unified court system, so all trial-level cases are heard in the district court, which has divisions for different case types.
+Iowa transitioned to a unified court system, so all trial-level cases are heard in Delaware County court, which has divisions for different case types.
 Case information and court records can be searched through the Iowa Judicial Branch's online system at www.iowacourts.gov, which provides public access to case filings, court calendars, and party information for most case types.
 Certain records involving juveniles, mental health commitments, and sealed proceedings are confidential under Iowa law.

-The Iowa Court Rules governing public access to court records are established under Iowa Code Chapter 22 and Iowa Court Rule 22.1 et seq., which balance transparency with privacy concerns.
-Online case searches are available at no charge for basic information, though certified copies of documents require payment of fees set by the Iowa Supreme Court—typically around $20 for certification plus per-page copying fees.
+The Iowa Court Rules governing public access to court records are established under Iowa Code Chapter 22 and Iowa Court Rule 22.1 et seq, which balance transparency with privacy concerns.
+Online case searches are available at no charge for basic information, though certified copies of documents require payment of fees set by the Iowa Supreme Court, typically around $20 for certification plus per-page copying fees.

 Property & Public Records